Title

 Sergio Osmeña, President of the Philippines, abolishes the Court of Appeals to expedite justice by allowing direct appeals to the Supreme Court amid financial constraints during an emergency.

-• All cases that have been lawfully appealed to the Court of Appeals prior to this Order shall be transmitted to the Supreme Court for final adjudication.
+• The Order requires that all cases which have heretofore been duly appealed to the Court of Appeals be transmitted to the Supreme Court for final decision.

-• From the date of this Executive Order, any cases that would normally be appealable to the abolished Court of Appeals must now be appealed directly to the Supreme Court.
+• From the date of this Order, all cases that are appealable to the Court of Appeals under the law must be appealed to the Supreme Court.

 Analyze Cases Smarter, Faster